 Following the trial, Democratic newspapers denounced Burnside and Lincoln as military despots intent on trampling the Constitutional rights of free speech, peaceful assembly, and trial by jury.
 Even Republican newspapers such as the New York Daily Tribune and the New York Evening Post challenged the legality of the affair.

-Although President Lincoln believed that he was upon solid legal footing, the political fallout became damaging.
+Although President Lincoln believed he was on solid legal footing, the political fallout became too damaging.
 Rather than let Vallandigham become a martyr to those clamoring for peace, Lincoln yielded to the pressure.
-Following a cabinet meeting on May 19, 1863, the president shrewdly announced that he would banish Vallandigham to the Confederacy.
+Following a cabinet meeting on May 19, 1863, the President shrewdly announced that he would banish Vallandigham to the Confederacy.
 On 26 May, federal soldiers escorted the Copperhead leader to Tennessee and sent him beyond Union lines.

 Vallandigham’s deportation amplified the outrage of Democrats, especially in Ohio.
 On June 11, 1863, Democrats overwhelmingly nominated the exiled Copperhead for the office of Governor of Ohio by a vote of 411-11.